 Mickey Smith has practiced trial law in Florida for over three decades.
 He was born in Williamson, West Virginia, in 1960.
 Mickey excelled in high school and received a merit scholarship to attend Virginia Tech.
-He was thrilled since neither of his parents had been able to attend college.
-Mr. Smith majored in Engineering at Virginia Tech and received his degree, magna cum laude, in 1982, graduating with a 3.70 grade point average (3.96 in his major).
+He was thrilled since neither of his parents could attend college.
+Mr. Smith majored in Engineering at Virginia Tech and received his degree, magna cum laude, in 1982, graduating with a 3.70-grade point average (3.96 in his major).
 His hard work in college was rewarded with a merit scholarship to the Duke University School of Law.
 While in law school, he was elected to the prestigious Order of the Coif, based on his outstanding academic achievements at Duke.
 Mickey received his degree in 1985, with high honors, having graduated in the top 6% of his law school class.

 For many years, Mickey represented insurance companies and other large corporations.
-He ultimately became a senior shareholder at Kubicki Draper, a prestigious, statewide defense firm.
+He ultimately became a senior shareholder at Kubicki Draper, a prestigious, statewide defense firm

 Mr. Smith defended claims involving serious personal injury, wrongful death, and insurance bad faith.
 After trying over 100 cases for insurance companies, he became increasingly frustrated because his talents were merely being used to minimize or defeat victims’ claims.
 Mickey wanted to use his talents to help ordinary people who had valid claims.